rdbhost/python-embedded-test-server/README.md

 "faketcpserver.py" has code to create a fake TCP server which you can provide a script to emulate certain send/receive/hangup behavior, to simulate a TCP server that misbehaves or disconnects.

-Examples are in
+Based on linsomniac's python-unittest-skeleton

 Usage
 ======